 According to Bluesoft’s State of Agile survey, the number one piece of software used by 66% of all teams is Atlassian Jira.

-Systems like these make for the base foundations to build an agile workspace on.
+Systems like these provide the foundations on which an agile workspace can be built.
 You can develop your strategy, epics, sprints, and scrums all around one shared workspace.

 An example of this could be Tempo’s tool: Custom Charts.
 Using it, you can visualize all of your data from Jira and make it viewable on-demand by every stakeholder.